Florida Atlantic University

 Florida Atlantic University (Florida Atlantic or FAU) is a public research university with its main campus in Boca Raton, Florida, United States.
 The university is a member of the State University System of Florida and has satellite campuses in Dania Beach, Davie, Fort Lauderdale, Jupiter, and Fort Pierce.
-FAU was established as Florida's fifth public university and is classified among "R1: Doctoral Universities – Very high research activity".
+FAU was established as Florida's fifth public university and is classified among "R1: Doctoral Universities – Very High Research Activity".

 FAU has quickly grown to become one of the largest institutions in the state by enrollment.
 Florida Atlantic offers more than 180 undergraduate and graduate degree programs within its 10 colleges.
 The university is accredited by the Southern Association of Colleges and Schools (SACS).

-FAU opened in 1964 as the first public university in the Miami metro area, offering only upper-division and graduate level courses.
+FAU opened in 1964 as the first public university in the Miami metro area, offering only upper-division and graduate-level courses.
 Initial enrollment was only 867 students, increasing in 1984 when the university admitted its first lower-division undergraduate students.
 As of 2021, its enrollment had grown to over 30,000 students representing 180 countries, 50 states, and the District of Columbia.
 The university has an annual budget of $900 million and an annual economic impact of $6.3 billion.
 Since 1964, Florida Atlantic University has awarded degrees to over 185,000 alumni.

-FAU's intercollegiate sports teams, the Florida Atlantic Owls, compete in National Collegiate Athletic Association (NCAA) Division I and the American Athletic Conference (AAC).
+FAU's intercollegiate sports teams, the Florida Atlantic Owls, compete in National Collegiate Athletic Association (NCAA) Division I and the American Conference (The American).
 With 19 varsity athletic teams, the Owls have found success in winning titles and championships in the C-USA (FAU's previous athletic conference) and garnering attention on the national scale.
-On October 21, 2021, Florida Atlantic accepted the invitation to join the AAC and became a full-member on July 1, 2023.
+On October 21, 2021, Florida Atlantic accepted the invitation to join the American and became a full-member on July 1, 2023.

 History

 Establishment

 On July 15, 1961, to meet the burgeoning educational demands of South Florida, the state legislature passed an act authorizing the establishment of a new university in the city of Boca Raton.
-Thomas F. Fleming Jr, founder of Boca Raton's First Bank and Trust Company negotiated with the federal government to secure the title to the air base lands and also established the Endowment Corporation to raise money for planning.
+Thomas F. Fleming Jr., founder of Boca Raton's First Bank and Trust Company negotiated with the federal government to secure the title to the air base lands and also established the Endowment Corporation to raise money for planning.
 Florida Atlantic University was built on Boca Raton Army Airfield, a 1940s-era army airbase.
 During World War II, the airfield served as the Army Air Corps' sole radar training facility.
 The base was built on the existing Boca Raton Airport and on 5,860 acres (23.7 km^{2}) of adjacent land.
 A majority of the land was acquired from Japanese-American farmers from the failing Yamato Colony.
 The land was seized through eminent domain, leaving many Japanese-Americans little recourse in the early days of World War II.